phyushin/phyushin.github.io/_posts/2016-11-17-using-keybase.markdown

 So, lets get on with it go to the [Keybase website][2] and create an account:
-![creating new keybase user]({{ site.url }}/assets/generating a key using keybase\01-joiningkeybase.png) once you've picked a username, put your email address in and choose a *secure* password *one you haven't used elsewhere*
+![creating new keybase user]({{ site.url }}/assets/generating a key using keybase\01-joiningkeybase.png)

+once you've picked a username, put your email address in and choose a *secure* password *one you haven't used elsewhere*

 Once we've logged in we will see something like this:
 ![adding pgp key]({{ site.url }}/assets/generating a key using keybase\02-keybaseaddpgpkey.png)

-*but what is this PGP key?* well, it's out asymmetric key pair we mentioned earlier - click add a PGP key as shown in the screen shot - as this post is titled _generating a key pair using  keybase_ that's what we're going to do
+*but what is this PGP key?* well, it's out asymmetric key pair we mentioned earlier - click add a PGP key as shown in the screen shot - as this post is titled _Generating a private/public key pair using Keybase.io__ that's what we're going to do

-![need a pgp key]({{ site.url }}/assets/generating a key using keybase\03-addakey.png) we're going to select I "need a public key" which will then greet us with the following screen:
+![need a pgp key]({{ site.url }}/assets/generating a key using keybase\03-addakey.png)

+we're going to select I "need a public key" which will then greet us with the following screen:

 ![generating pgp key]({{ site.url }}/assets/generating a key using keybase\04-generating.png)

 fill in the details accordingly and then put your keybase password in and away it goes:
-![generating pgp key cont.]({{ site.url }}/assets/generating a key using keybase\05-generating2.png) once it's done it will show you the public key it's generated in the text box, it's important for us at the moment to make sure the "Host encrypted private key, too" option is checked as it will allow us to encrypt and decrypt using the website (for the particularly paranoid you can export the key and delete it later (I will show you at further down how this is done ))
+![generating pgp key cont.]({{ site.url }}/assets/generating a key using keybase\05-generating2.png)

+once it's done it will show you the public key it's generated in the text box, it's important for us at the moment to make sure the "Host encrypted private key, too" option is checked as it will allow us to encrypt and decrypt using the website (for the particularly paranoid you can export the key and delete it later (I will show you at further down how this is done ))
 ![finished generating pgp key]({{ site.url }}/assets/generating a key using keybase\06-generating3.png)

 Now that the keys have been generated you'll something similar to the screen shot below
 ![generating pgp key]({{ site.url }}/assets/generating a key using keybase\07-editkey.png)

 if you want to share your public key with people who don't have keybase you can click the edit button and give them the link below:
 ![generating pgp key]({{ site.url }}/assets/generating a key using keybase\08-public key.png)